Investigating Black-Box Function Recognition Using Hardware Performance Counters: Background

 \subsection{Performance Monitoring Units (PMUs)}

-Performance counters are available on all major CPU architectures within their hardware performance monitoring units (PMUs), enabling the collection of detailed events with negligible overhead.
+Performance counters are available on all major CPU architectures within hardware PMUs, enabling the collection of detailed events with negligible overhead.
 HPCs are configured and accessed through special-purpose registers that update during execution.
 While different CPU architectures may count the same types of events, their availability and accessibility can differ significantly.
 We briefly describe the mechanics of PMUs on X86-64, ARM, and RISC-V.